 In a Roman Osteria (Fra et Romersk Osteria) c1866 by Danish Painter Carl Heinrich Bloch (1834 – 1890); was influenced by the works of Rembrandt, and was considered to be one of Denmarks most outstanding artist, with one of his most remembered works being a series of 23 paintings on the life of Christ commissioned for the King’s Chapel at Frederiksborg Palace.

-Side Note: An Osteria was originally a place where wine and simple foods were served; but today are more focused on foods that are a local specialty on a short menu.
+Side Note: An Roman Osteria or Osteria was originally a place where one would go to consume wine and simple foods; but today, such places are more focused on foods that are a local specialty of the area placed on a short menu.